KoBeWi/Metroidvania-System/README.md

 #### AoS
 ![](Media/ThemeAoS.png)

 Inspired by Castlevania: Aria of Sorrow.
 Simple blue squares with white, shared borders.
 Notably it displays room connections as colored lines.
 Has no symbols.
-Player location is white shrinking dot, unexplored rooms display all connections.
+Player location is white shrinking dot, mapped rooms display all connections.
 #### BS
 ![](Media/ThemeBS.png)

 Inspired by Bloodstained: Ritual of the Night.
 Rectangular light-blue cells with shared borders and normal room connections (i.e. hole-like).
 Also no symbols.
-Player location is a stylized dot showing exact location and passages show normally in unexplored rooms.
+Player location is a stylized dot showing exact location and passages show normally in mapped rooms.
 #### Exquisite
 ![](Media/ThemeExquisite.png)

 Original (and default) theme created for MetSys.
 Rectangular cells, customizes every available element of the theme to look fancy.
 Has a few random symbols.
 Player location is a rotating symbol that shows exact position.
-Symbols appear in unexplored rooms, but not passages.
+Symbols appear in mapped rooms, but not passages.
 #### MF
 ![](Media/ThemeMF.png)

 Inspired by Metroid Fusion.
 Simple square cells defaulting to magenta color and a texture for empty cells.
 Has a bunch of symbols and extra border styles for doors.
 Includes symbols for collected and uncollected items.
 Player location is a blinking square.
-Symbols appear in unexplored rooms, but not passages.
+Symbols appear in mapped rooms, but not passages.
 #### SotN
 ![](Media/ThemeSotN.png)